Mary MacKillop Place Museum

 Explore Mary’s story and the co-founder of the Sisters of St Joseph Julian Tenison Woods through the galleries, which are set among beautiful grounds in the heart of North Sydney.
 The museum is part of a complex including historic buildings built in the early 1900s reflecting the early life of the Congregation of the Sisters of St Joseph.

-Australia’s Saint is revealed as a formidable figure in colonial history.
+Australia’s first Saint is revealed as a formidable figure in colonial history.
 See ordinary and extraordinary objects belonging to Mary MacKillop and Julian Tenison Woods.
 A collection of liturgical objects and relics associated with the Catholic faith are there to be explored and include: Religious devotional items, sacred art, and Australian Indigenous and Pacific Islander indigenous artworks.

 Immerse yourself in the story of an extraordinary life lived before the rise of social equality and on the eve of Empire building in Australia in the new century.